LiamGraham/LiamGraham/README.md

 Hi, I’m @LiamGraham.

 I'm a software engineer.
 I graduated from the University of Queensland in 2020 with a Bachelor of Engineering (Honours Class I).
-I'm currently working as a Backend Engineer at Max Kelsen.
+I'm currently working as a Backend Engineer at Propel Health AI.